dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@Version : 1.4
+1.Added More Styling for tables .
 @ Version: 1.3.9
 1. Added Pink strip in 404.php
 @ Version: 1.3.8